Ampers4nd/bang/README.md

 I'm running 64-bit Erlang R16B on Mac OS 10.8.4.

 There's not too much code yet, but bang.erl is set up to parse the incoming url and do some initial routing.
 Note that the teapot resource returns a 418.
 My initial model is that I've created a handler for three resources, each with a handle/2 method. handle/2 extracts the method and farms out the work.

+Also, note that there's no session control at this point...

+I'm using the erlang-rfc4627 library for JSON (available for download at https://github.com/tonyg/erlang-rfc4627) .
+I've included in the src/ directory for convendience.
+You'll need to compile and make sure the .beams are in the yaws path.
+I'm not doing much with it, but I have an example of encoding and decoding in the bang&#95;user.

+Next, I'll start interfacing with postgres in order to do something real.